kashuz/optom-rest/OPTOM.md

 Note: cart ID may be obtained from "session_data" parameter in API response on login.

+It is required to allow users to enter in UI passwords not less than 6 digits, or errors including word "email" in core PrestaShop logic will be generated.

 # Payment

 Please, note that on failure COAM returns error message in Korean language which is formatted in API result in the following way, for example: